TPZ-CORE/tpz_hud/README.md

 2. Add `ensure tpz_hud` after the **REQUIREMENTS** in the resources.cfg or server.cfg, depends where your scripts are located.

+## Commands

+- The specified command hides the minimap and the whole HUd UI display.
+- Use the same command to enable.
+`/hud:hideall`

+- The specified command hides only the UI display and not the minimap.
+- Use the same command to enable.
+`/hud:hidenui`

+- The specified command hides **ONLY** the leveling UI display.
+- Use the same command to enable.
+`/hud:hideleveling`

 ## Screenshot Displays

 ![image](https://github.com/TPZ-CORE/tpz_hud/assets/152554963/2a655b8b-ba77-44c1-a09a-32e1d8fd1104)